 This was getting so much better.

-She ached for Threnn’s hands, the mere idea burning away any of the ice in the wind coming from the gaps in the tent.
-Biting her lip against an uncontrolled noise, Wyn took one of Threnn’s wrists and brought her hand between her thighs.
-“Please,” she begged.
+She yearned for Threnn’s hands, the mere idea burning away any of the ice in the wind coming from the gaps in the tent.
+Biting her lip against another uncontrolled noise, Wyn took one of Threnn’s wrists and brought her hand between her thighs.
+“Fuck me, my love,” she begged.

 Worry knit on the quartermaster’s nutmeg brow, but the idea of stopping was long gone.
 If Cassandra came in here, she would have to deal with the eye full, as would the rest of Haven.
-Maybe they would get a lesson or two, she grinned and then gasped as Threnn pushed inside.
-She tilted her hips, wanting s much of her as possible and bucked against her movements, enjoying the carnal feeling of her flesh against Threnn’s.
+Maybe they would get a lesson or two.
+Wyn was slick and hot with desire, bit down on Threnn's shoulder as she pushed inside of her.
+Tilting her hips to allow Threnn as far as she could, go she bucked against her.

 “I wouldn’t...”
 Cassandra’s muffled voice was the first one that Wyn Lavellan heard as she came to.
 She was turning someone away from the tent.